Could cutting wheat from your diet unlock your health & energy?

 You become fat from the rapid visceral fat production (and the out-of-whack insulin production that prevents fat being used to create energy), tired from the lack of nutrients being absorbed from the digestive system and your energy being used entirely just to keep you functioning in this highly toxic state, and sick from the incredible amount of inflammation that suppresses your immune system and prevents it from properly protecting you.

 3. More Nutrient Absorption

-How would you feel if I told you that you might not be getting the goodness of the foods you work so hard to get into your diet.
+How would you feel if I told you that you might not be getting the nourishment from the foods you work so hard to get into your diet.

 There are two very specific and powerful ways that gluten and wheat consumption inhibit the absorption of the nutrients you consume.

 - Destroying the ‘Nutrient Consumption’ Stage of Digestion:

 When you consume grains and they reach your intestines, the gluten in the grains is broken down into its two proteins, gliadin and glutenin by an enzyme called transglutaminase (tTG).

 As these proteins make their way through your digestive system your gut identifies gliadin as a dangerous substance and produces antibodies to attack it.